 Adult crows, on the other hand, are omnivores and can feed on both animals and plants.
 Crows are not very picky animals and can feed on different types of food4.
 This includes seeds, fruits, grains, lizards, small snakes, fish, worms, food from trash cans, etc.

 Crows keep their nest well-covered, just like most birds.
 Typically, crows position their nest high up the tree canopy.

 Crow nestlings grow quickly and almost reach their full adult weight before fledging.
 As such, it is rare to see a baby crow.
 However, you may see a baby crow on the ground or around the nest.
 These chicks roam around their nest but within a safe distance from their parents.

 If you find an actual baby crow, its parents are most likely very close by.

 You may see a flightless baby crow on the ground and wonder what to do with it.

 First, if you are still determining what condition the young crow is in, it is best to leave it alone.

-It is totally normal to find a baby crow on the ground flightless and with few black feathers.
+Finding a baby crow on the ground flightless and with few black feathers is normal.
 It could be a fledgling crow.
 Typically, you could find a fledgling crow spending a day or two on the ground before flying to its tree tops.

 Also, baby crows are only familiar with their parents.
 They are not comfortable with humans.
 For these baby birds, first contact with humans may be terrifying.
 Adult crows do all it takes to protect their young from potential predators.
 Like any other animal, leaving the baby crow with its family is best.
 However, if you are sure the baby bird lost its parents or has an injury, you could contact a professional.